pymodbus-dev/pymodbus/doc/source/library/simulator/config.rst

     }

-You can define as many server and devices as you like, when starting :ref:`pymodbus.simulator` you select one server and one device to simulate.
+You can define as many server and devices as you like, when starting :ref:`pymodbus.simulator (v3.x)` you select one server and one device to simulate.

 A entry in “device_list” correspond to the dict you can use as parameter to datastore_simulator is you want to construct your own simulator.